goodboyrock/odin-recipes/README.md

 proper .html documents with textbook boilerplates and the core contents that allow its functioning, by making this project work.
 Ok, here goes.

+Images sourced are not mine and used from other websites.
+A fair amount are sourced from google images, and most from AllRecipes, where the basic .html documents in links referred to in the index.html file draws their recipes from.